Geutzzu/Neural-Network-SFML/README.md

 - Ctrl + y: redo
 - Ctrl + s: save the dataset in file
 - Ctrl + o: loads the dataset from the same file

+## Notes
+  I will expand this readme to talk more about how this simulation works.